 William Perkins 1844 - 1924

 Mary’s son, William Perkins (1844-1924) joined his mother in the business at the tender age of 15 and was taught the skills required for loom work by a journeyman weaver who was employed by the firm.
 Indeed it was William Perkins (1844-1924) who really began to develop fabric production as an addition to the trimmings trade.
 Textile production was further expanded when he was joined by an old school friend, J C Crisp.
-Crisp (the great grandfather of the present director of the business, John Woolvett) joined the company with an obvious background in textiles having spent much of his working life as a tailor in the East End of London.
+Crisp (the great, great grandfather of the present director of the business, Matthew Woolvett) joined the company with an obvious background in textiles having spent much of his working life as a tailor in the East End of London.